glaucia86/spam-ai-detector/README.md

 ## What was wrong with the original code?

-The original Python (you can see [the code here](https://github.com/glaucia86/spam-detector-ai/blob/main/resource/python-code.py) code was pretty simple, but had massive holes that would cause headaches in production:
+The original Python (you can see [the code here](https://github.com/glaucia86/spam-detector-ai/blob/main/resource/python-code.py).
+The code was pretty simple, but had massive holes that would cause headaches in production:

 ### Problem #1: Zero error handling